Jutho/TensorOperations.jl/docs/src/man/backends.md

 While special care is taken to ensure good defaults, we also provide the flexibility to select a backend manually.
 This can be achieved in a variety of ways:

 1. **Global setting**: The default backend can be set globally on a per-type basis, as well as a per-function basis.
 This is achieved by hooking into the implementation of the default backend selection procedure.
-In particular, this procedure ends up calling [`select_backend`](@ref)`, which can be overloaded to return a different backend.
+In particular, this procedure ends up calling [`TensorOperations.select_backend`](@ref)`, which can be overloaded to return a different backend.

 2. **Local setting**: Alternatively, the backend can be set locally for a specific call to either [`@tensor`](@ref), [`ncon`](@ref) or the function-based interface.
 Both `@tensor` and `ncon` accept a keyword argument `backend`, which will locally override the default backend selection mechanism.
 The result is that the specified backend will be inserted as a final argument to all calls of the primitive tensor operations.
 This is also how this can be achieved in the function-based interface.